feups/devbox/README.md

 → nix-env -i geany
 ```

+You can quickly search for packages online at [nixos.org](https://nixos.org/nixos/packages.html)

+---

 ## How is the box generated ?

 The box is generated using packer and the source files from [here](https://github.com/zimbatm/nixbox):